 Psychology Schools in Idaho

-- There are 10 colleges and universities with psychology degree programs in Idaho.
+- There are 10 not-for-profit colleges and universities with psychology degree programs in Idaho.1

-- 2 schools provide a master’s or advanced degree in psychology.1
+- 2 schools offer a master’s or advanced degree in psychology.1

 The following profiles of graduate and undergraduate psychology programs will provide you with important information on some of the top psychology programs in the state of Idaho and online.